raspberrypilearning/welcome-to-antarctica/en/step_8.md

 When the page width is more than 768px, the navbar displays the three page links at the top of the page.

-When the page width is 768px or less, the navbar can be hidden and a 'hamburger' menu shown to save space.
+When the page width is 768px or less, the navbar can be hidden and a 'burger' menu shown to save space.

 --- /collapse ---

-When the hamburger menu icon is displayed, the cross will remain hidden.
+When the burger menu icon is displayed, the cross will remain hidden.

-When the hamburger icon is clicked, the page links will be displayed and the close icon will be shown.
+When the burger icon is clicked, the page links will be displayed and the close icon will be shown.

 --- task ---

-Add selectors to style the `.hamburger` `<div>`.
+Add selectors to style the `.burger` `<div>`.

 --- code ---
 ---